Z Style, Single, Narrow-Wide, 1X Chainrings

 To better see the “Z” features, compare at the “A” labeled tooth in the images below showing both sides of the chainring.
 Also note the immediately adjacent teeth.
 That’s the “Z” and it makes it so the chain will fit on any tooth — which is certainly different than traditional Narrow Wide.
 This may be seen even better in the exaggerated, animated graphic below comparing Narrow Wide.

 Compared to Narrow-Wide Chainrings

 The “Z” concept is illustrated in the sketched graphic below — illustrated with exaggerated features — showing tooth width orientation compared with a traditional Narrow Wide.
 The graphic on the right shows the new “Z” concept and how it doesn’t matter where the chain goes on — meaning wide chain links are not restricted to wide teeth.
-The chain fits on one tooth or another just the same — well, almost the same — because it still takes advantage of the wide space available in the outer chain links to maximize tracking and retention, like traditional Narrow Wide.
+The chain fits on one tooth or another just the same — well, almost the same — because it still takes advantage of the wide space available in the outer chain links to maximize tracking and retention.

 The offset wide features make the chainring wider than a standard chainring because it does offset control of the teeth to capture the virtues we’ve come to love about Narrow-Wide chainrings while keeping the centerline of all the teeth balanced with the centerline of the ring.

 Why is this better?